smart-on-fhir/smart-health-links/docs/spec.md

 * `url`: Manifest URL for this SHLink
 * `key`: Decryption key for processing files returned in the manifest.
 43 characters, consisting of 32 random bytes base64urlencoded.
 * `exp`: Optional.
-Expiration time in Epoch seconds.
-Hint to help the Data Recipient determine if this QR is stale.
+Number representing expiration time in Epoch seconds, as a hint to help the Data Recipient determine if this QR is stale.
+(Note: epoch times should be parsed into 64-bit numeric types.)
 * `flag`: Optional.
 String created by concatenating single-character flags in alphabetical order
   * `L` Indicates the SHLink is intended for long-term use
   * `P` Indicates the SHLink requires a Passcode to resolve